realbigplugins/client-dash/readme.txt

 1. The wp-admin dashboard as seen by users with the Administrator role.
 The widgets and pages this plugin creates will be visible by anyone with the Author role and above.

 == Changelog ==

+= 1.5.3 =
+* Multiple content sections not working.

 = 1.5.2 =
 * Postboxes being half width was targeting all pages, when it should have only been targeting the dashboard.